Driving As a Migraine Trigger

 - During the day, wear good sunglasses, preferably with polarized lenses.
 Polarization helps reduce glare.
 Wrap-around sunglasses can be extra help in assuring that light doesn’t hit from the sides.

 - Avoid cars that have a sun roof that doesn’t have a cover.

-- For night driving, check into glasses to reduce glare.
+- For night driving, check into glasses that reduce glare.
 Some people have reported that wearing yellow or blue tinted glasses at night have been helpful.

 - If you tend to be triggered by stale, stuffy air, be sure to set the environmental controls to bring in fresh air and keep it circulating.

 - When driving through mountains, the changes in altitude can be a migraine trigger.